 This depends on each person since everyone has a different budget and needs different benefits.
 Companies base their premiums on community age, issue age or attained age.

 Plan F has the most benefits but also has the highest premiums.
-Medicare Plan G leaves you responsible for the outpatient deductible, but the premiums are more affordable.
+Medigap Plan G leaves you responsible for the outpatient deductible, but the premiums are more affordable.
 Plan N has small copays to make the premiums even less than Plan F and Plan G.

 Open Enrollment Period for Supplemental Medicare Insurance

-The Medicare Supplement Open Enrollment Period takes place during your first 6-months your Part B is in effect.
+The Open Enrollment Period takes place during your first 6-months your Part B is in effect.
 If Part B is effective on January 1, then your open enrollment window is from January 1st- July 31st.

 Depending on the state you live in, changing your plan may be simple.
 Some states will offer guaranteed issue during your birthday month, like California.
 This makes changing policies each year simple.